FierceEagle/fierceeagle.github.io/index.md

 Concerning the models that we trained, more training data would especially help the random forest classifier.
 While not solving the label imbalance, as it is to be expected with human populations, it could at least create more variety inside each category, which might be better than our approach of using synthetic data.

 Last, but not least, concerning the model training we conducted, further refinement to the methodology we used could be applied to improve the model's performance.
-For example, some consideration could be spent to utilize feature engineering, such as computing ratios between carbohydrates and sugars or fats and saturated fats.
-However, training the best model possible was not our main goal, instead they helped us to better understand the data and what are certain dividing lines in regard to food consumption.
+For example, some consideration could be spent to use feature engineering, such as computing ratios between carbohydrates and sugars or fats and saturated fats.
+However, training the best model possible was not our main goal, instead they helped us to better understand the data and to discover dividing lines with regard to food consumption.

 <a id='EnglandFacts'></a>

 ### Cool England (and *Christmas*) Facts and Trivia:

 The Royal Family of *Windsor*, because of its German ancestry and its pre-WW1 *von Sachsen-Coburg und Gotha* name, celebrate Christmas on Christmas Eve, the 24th of December, not on the morning of the 25th as proper Englishmen would do.
 On a related note, the royal connection to the *House of Hannover* brought over from Germany the tradition of Christmas trees and introduced it to the British Isles.

 Until the Betting and Gaming Act of 1960, the only sport allowed to be played on Christmas Day was archery.
 This was due to the Unlawful Games Act of 1541 which aimed to promote the use of the longbow rather than less publicly useful sports, such as football...
 Pardon, *soccer*.

 After the 31st of December, Queen Elizabeth II will be the only person in the UK not to need a passport to enter the EU legally, as all UK passports are issued in her name.
 This is the same reason why she does not require a driver's license to drive on British roads, even though she earned one for driving [a lorry during the Blitz](https://i.insider.com/5e8646eb1378e3116b2372a4?width=1100&format=jpeg&auto=webp).

 *On Metatrivia*.
 The word trivia is derived from the Latin words *tri* and *via*, with the former meaning *three* and the later *road*.
 The Romans, big into public infrastructure, built many roads.
 Places, where three - or more - of these roads met, were convenient places to make public announcements and thus making the announcement common, i.e *trivial*, knowledge.

 <a id='Conclusion'></a>

 ### Anything else?

 Although it might date the creation of this data story a little bit, we wish you all Happy Holidays and a hopefully better 2021.
-Take an example from the Londoners and have a nice increase in your fat, sugar and alcohol consumption, when you are at it, and see you in 2021. *If you read it later, don't forget to cancel the New Years resolution GYM membership before it is to late*
+Take an example from the Londoners and have a nice increase in your fat, sugar and alcohol consumption while you are at it, and see you in 2021.
+*If you read this in 2021, don't forget to cancel the New Years resolution GYM membership before it's too late.*

 {% include year_plot_nutrients.html %}